 Instructions

-- Partially freeze your pork shoulder for a couple of hours to make it easier to slice, then pound it out thinly.
+- Partially freeze your pork butt for a couple of hours to make it easier to slice, then pound it out thinly.
 You can also ask your butcher to slice it for you.

 - Add 1/4 cup each of water and apple cider vinegar.
 Cover on low heat for 10 minutes, then turn off heat and let it cool.